On the symplectic geometry of branched hyperbolic surfaces in genus two

 \begin{defn} A \emph{slit} on a framed hyperbolic cone torus $(\Sigma,a,b)$ with cone point $p$ is a simple geodesic arc that starts at $p$, never meets the geodesic representatives of $a$ and $b$, and remains in the closure of one hemitorus.
 An example of a slit is illustrated on Figure~\ref{fig:slit}.
 A \emph{slit torus} is a framed hyperbolic cone torus with one slit at its cone singularity. \end{defn}

 A slit is parametrized by its length $\ell>0$ and the angle $\phi\in \R/\beta \Z$ between the equator and the slit.
 We always measure $\phi$ from the negative side of the equator, so that $\phi=0$ when the slit runs along the equator in the negative direction and $\phi=\beta/2$ when the slit runs along the equator in the positive direction.
-If we think of the slit angle as a number in $(-\beta/2, \beta/2]$, then $\phi\geq 0$ if the slit initially starts in the northern hemitorus, and $\phi\leq 0$ if it starts in the southern hemitorus.
+If we think of the slit angle as a number in $(-\beta/2, \beta/2]$, then $\phi\geq 0$ if the slit lies in the northern hemitorus, and $\phi\leq 0$ if it lies in the southern hemitorus.